tvl-labs/faucet/client/README.md

 # Faucet Server and Client

-This repository has both server and client that is required to host a faucet for your EVM subnet.
+This repository has both server and client that is required to host a faucet for your EVM chain.
 We have used ReactJS client for interacting with the Node.js Faucet Server.

 ## Requirements